-Tests for the existence of an SQL index called name in database which defaults to \default-database\. owner is NIL by default which means that only indexes owned by users are examined.
-If owner is a string denoting a user name, only indexes owned by owner are examined.
-If owner is :all then all indexes are examined.
+Returns a list of strings representing index names on the table specified by TABLE in DATABASE which defaults to \DEFAULT-DATABASE\.
+OWNER is nil by default which means that only indexes owned by users are listed.
+If OWNER is a string denoting a user name, only indexes owned by OWNER are listed.
+If OWNER is all then all indexes are listed.